Low-Cost Fundraisers

 You do not have to keep track of how much each person contributed and record that information in your records or itemize it on a contribution report.
 In-kind contributions of $50 or under received in connection with a qualifying low-cost fundraiser need not be reported at all.

-If someone pays over $50 to participate in a qualifying event or pays more than $50 to purchase auction or sale items, that contribution is not included in the lump sum reported from the low-cost fundraiser.
+If someone pays over $150 to participate in a qualifying event or to purchase auction or sale items, that contribution is not included in the lump sum reported from the low-cost fundraiser.
 Instead, itemize the contribution on the C-3.
-The rest of the funds collected from participants paying $50 or less may still be lumped together and reported as a single sum on the C-3.
+The rest of the contributions can be reported as proceeds of the low-cost fundraiser.

 The entire event does not qualify as a low-cost fundraiser (and you must record and report the amounts given by each contributor participating in the event) if you: